Blindness is a condition which may be with a cat from birth or may be the result of disease or accident.

 - Feed your cat at the same time every day.

 - If you do move something, move it back immediately.

 - Keep the house clutter free

 - Avoid startling your cat with sudden noises.
-If there is a sudden noise, such as a pot being dropped, gently assure your cat.
+Gently assure your cat if there is a sudden noise.

 Stimulating the other senses